obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/developerGuide.md

 ### Integration

-The Mock Banking solution is designed to integrate with third-party systems.
+The Sandbox Banking solution is designed to integrate with third-party systems.
 We provide the following integration features:

 API Management

 ### Support

-If you encounter issues or have questions while working with the Mock Banking solution, please contact our support team at `support@obita.tech`.
+If you encounter issues or have questions while working with the Sandbox Banking solution, please contact our support team at `support@obita.tech`.